Khan Academy: Content

 The narrator writes to an electronic blackboard during a recorded lecture.

 Khan Academy offers classes with educational videos hosted on YouTube.
 The website is meant to be used as a supplement to the videos, because it includes other features such as progress tracking, practice exercises, and teaching tools.
 The material can also be accessed through mobile applications.
 The videos enable students to acquire knowledge at their own learning speed according to the concept of mastery learning.
-They are therefore used by teachers to teach according to the principle of Flipped Classroom.
+They can be used by teachers to teach according to the principle of the Flipped Classroom.

 The videos display a recording of drawings on an electronic blackboard, which are similar to the style of a teacher giving a lecture.
 The narrator describes each drawing and how the drawings relate to the material being taught.
 Furthermore, throughout the lessons, users can earn badges and energy points, which can be displayed on their profiles.
 Non-profit groups have distributed offline versions of the videos to rural areas in Asia, Latin America, and Africa.
 Videos range from all subjects covered in school and for all grades from kindergarten up through high school.
 The Khan Academy website also hosts content from educational YouTube channels and organizations such as Crash Course and the Museum of Modern Art.
 It also provides online courses for preparing for standardized tests, including the SAT, AP Chemistry, Praxis Core and MCAT and released LSAT preparation lessons in 2018.
 It also has a collaboration with independent chemists, which are mentioned in "Meet the chemistry professional".
 Khan Academy has also supported Code.org's Hour of Code, providing coding lessons on its website.

 In July 2017, Khan Academy became the official practice partner for the College Board's Advanced Placement.